-- would equate to approximately £9,500 additional NNDR per annum for these council premises. - 2.30 Please note that the rateable value of the new cultural hub, Y Gaer, has not yet been determined by the Valuation Office and is therefore not included in 2.29.
-The building was exempt from NNDR during the construction phase (RV = £0).
-However, since reopening the building is subject to a new assessment from the Valuation Office and the outcome of this assessment has yet to be received by Powys County Council. - 2.31 The local authority will have the opportunity to cast a ballot vote for each of these premises within the BID boundary.
-However it is normal practice that a single officer casts a block vote on behalf of the local authority to ensure a consistent response.
-The Council's Section 151 Officer would normally undertake the voting duties on behalf of the local authority. - 2.32 Given that the BID is led by local businesses the local authority may also choose to abstain from any vote to allow the decision to be determined by the local business community.
+- 3.1 Business Improvement Districts (BIDs) are part of a legal framework governed by the Local Government Act 2003; Business Improvement Districts (Wales) Regulations 2005.
+Powys County Council has a statutory responsibility to facilitate the BID process which determines financial viability based on the potential levy that can be raised and also the level of support for a BID from potential levy payers through a legal postal ballot process. - 3.2 The local authority will have the opportunity to cast a ballot vote for each of the eligible Powys County Council premises within a BID boundary.
+It is normal practice that a single officer casts a block vote on behalf of the local authority to ensure a consistent response.
+The Council's Section 151 Officer would normally undertake the voting duties on behalf of the local authority. - 3.3 However, given that the BIDs are led by local businesses the local authority may also choose to abstain from any vote to allow the decision to be determined by the local business community.